 2. Policy Details

 This page displays the details of the policy, the manner, and the extent of your benefits.
-Continuing the same example, since Geico is an auto insurance app, it displays information about several policies that a single user could be enrolled into such as one for the car, the other for a bike, and so on.
+Continuing the same example, since Geico is an auto insurance app for Android and iOS users, it displays information about several policies that a single user could be enrolled into such as one for the car, the other for a bike, and so on.

 3. Quote & Filters